Skip to article

 Missouri cottage food — your questions answered.

-Do I need a permit to sell cottage food in Missouri?
+Do I need a license to sell homemade food in Missouri?

 Missouri cottage food laws: what is the short version?

-Missouri does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-Missouri allows online orders, seller delivery for cottage food sellers in the current data.
+Missouri does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+Missouri allows online orders, seller delivery for cottage food sellers.

-Do I need a cottage food license in Missouri?
+Do I need a cottage food license or permit in Missouri?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 Missouri may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Missouri?

-Missouri's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Missouri's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, dairy, eggs.

 About VibeKitchen